alpas/alpasdev/src/main/resources/docs/http-response.md

 #### [Attaching Headers](#attaching-headers)

 Use `addHeader(key: String, value: String)` to attach a header or `addHeaders(headers: Map<String, String>)` to attach multiple headers to an outgoing response.
-You can call these multiple times to attach additional headers.
+You can call these methods multiple times to attach additional headers.

 <span class="line-numbers" data-start="7">